yackx/SoundCloud/README.md

 SoundCloud Downloader
 =====================

-A simple Python script to download music from SoundCloud, using either their API or by scraping HTML where it makes sense.
+A simple Python script to download music from SoundCloud, using either their API.

 ## Install